 Compared with anxiolytic medications

-This other study compared the effect of CBD (300 mg) to that of anxiolytic drugs such as diazepam and ipsapirone during a public speaking test.
+This other study compared the effect of CBD (300 mg) to that of anxiolytic medications such as diazepam and ipsapirone during a public speaking test.
 CBD showed a significant reduction in anxiety after the test.

 Effects not proportional to the ingested dose